-The Milpitas real estate market has been one of the hottest in Santa Clara County, and even now, Altos Research calls it a strong seller’s market, though market action has seen some dips.
-That being said, June showed signs of warming.
-The sale to list price ratio rose back above 100%, inventory is only a drop in the bucket compared to 2019, and sales have come booming back.
+The Milpitas real estate market has been one of the hottest in Santa Clara County, and even now Altos Research calls it a strong seller’s market.
+The sale to list price ratio rose again, inventory is only a drop in the bucket compared to 2019, and days on market are shrinking.

-The charts had shown clear warming towards spring and, despite recent cooling, Milpitas is a favorable market for the well-prepared seller, though not as hot as we might have anticipated this spring.
-This is in keeping with trends we are seeing throughout the San Francisco Bay Area and Silicon Valley: well priced homes are selling close to list price, but well below peak pricing from spring 2018.
+Despite unusual circumstance this year, Milpitas is a favorable market for the well-prepared seller, though not as hot as we might have anticipated it would be prior to the pandemic.
+This is in keeping with trends we are seeing throughout the San Francisco Bay Area and Silicon Valley: well priced homes are selling close to list price, but below peak pricing from spring 2018.

 A lot has changed since the start of March.
 Over time we’re beginning to get a clearer view of how these changes are affecting the market, but it will be a while before we know the full impact of the pandemic on real estate sales.
 For now, check out my post: Coronavirus impact on real estate sales.